pharo-project/pharo5-vm/README.md

 Windows:
 ---------
-Building the VM under windows requires a more complex setup which is describe in the separate <README-Win32.md> file.
+Building the VM under windows requires a more complex setup which is described in the separate [win32 readme](README-Win32.md) file.

 Building the VM